-My said improvements relate to that form of transmitting-telephone in which the undulations or variations in the strength of an electric
+My said improvements relate to that form of transmitting-telephone in which the undulations or variations in the strength of an elec-10 tric current necessary for reproducing sounds in a receiving-instrument are produced by varying the resistance of the circuit through changes of pressure between two electrodes of the circuit.

-- 10 current necessary for reproducing sounds in a receiving-instrument are produced by varying the resistance of the circuit through changes of pressure between two electrodes of the circuit. - As heretofore constructed, one of the electrodes in such instruments is held in fixed position, while the other, being free to move to some extent, is constantly held in contact with such fixed electrode, and is pressed against 20 it with greater or less force by the vibrations - 20 it with greater or less force by the vibrations of the diaphragm with which it is connected.
-In using an instrument of this form, it has been found necessary to adjust the initial static pressure between its electrode with great care - 25 and delicacy, in order to secure such a variation of resistance between them under the vibrations of the diaphragm as will enable the current to reproduce in a receiving-instrument the sounds which fall upon the transmitting- - 30 instrument.
+As heretofore constructed, one of the electrodes in such instruments is held in fixed position, while the other, being free to move to some extent, is constantly held in contact with such fixed electrode, and is pressed against it 20 with greater or less force by the vibrations of the diaphragm with which it is connected.
+In using an instrument of this form it has been found necessary to adjust the initial static pressure between its electrodes with great care 25 and delicacy, in order to secure such a variation of resistance between them under the vibrations of the diaphragm as will enable the current to reproduce in a receiving-instrument the sounds which fall upon the transmitting-30 instrument.
 When such an adjustment has been secured it is easily disturbed by slight causes, such as a change in the temperature of the instrument or a trifling movement of some of its parts in relation to other parts.

-35 By my inventions the proper adjustment is easily secured, and is not liable to be disturbed in the practical use of the instruments.
-I support both electrodes in such a manner that they can move freely with the diaphragm.
+By my inventions, some of which form the subject-matter of applications already pending or to be filed for separate patents, the proper adjustment is easily secured, and is not liable to be disturbed in the practical use of 40 the instruments.
+The present application has reference to a device employed for insuring the contact of the electrodes under all circumstances.
+I support both electrodes in such a manner that they can move freely with the 45 diaphragm.
+The outer electrode, or the one away from the diaphragm, is supported so as to move freely, but is made so heavy, or is so weighted, that by its inertia it will offer a rethe diaphragm, which will give a varying 50 pressure between the electrodes and a consequent change in the resistance of the circuit; and it is so supported that the initial static pressure between the two electrodes will not be sensibly affected by a change of temperature 55 within the ordinary range of temperatures to which such instruments are exposed.
+It is on the end of a spring, the other end of which is connected to a lever by means of which the proper initial pressure between the electrodes 60 and against the diaphragm is obtained.
+To secure contact between the electrodes independently of the pressure against the diaphragm I support the one next to the diaphragm upon a spring which exerts its press- 65 ure against the opposite electrode.

-- 40 One of them may be attached directly to and be supported by the diaphragm; but I prefer to support it in contact with the diaphragm, but by an independent support.
-The other electrode is supported so as to move freely, - 45 but is made so heavy, or is so weighted, that by its inertia it will offer a resistance to the slight and quick vibrations of the diaphragm, which will give a varying pressure between the electrodes and a consequent change in the resistance of the circuit.
-This second elec- 50 trode is so supported that the initial static pressure between the two will not be sensibly affected by a change of temperature within the ordinary range of temperatures to which such instruments are exposed.
-It is on the 55 end of a spring the other end of which is connected to a lever, by means of which the proper initial pressure between the electrodes and against the diaphragm is obtained.
+The manner in which I construct instru-

-The manner in which I construct instru- 60 ments embracing my invention is shown in the drawings hereto annexed, in which-
+ments embracing my invention is shown in the drawings hereto annexed, in which-

-A represents a box or casing, in which the mechanism of a telephone embracing my improvements is inclosed.
-This mechanism is, 65 for convenience, attached to the cover or top of the box A'.
+A represents a box or casing, in which the 70 mechanism of a telephone embracing my improvements is inclosed.
+This mechanism is, for convenience, attached to the cover or top of the box A'.

-Figure 1 is a plan of the mechanism attached to the top or cover of the box.
-Fig. 2 is a section of the box and mechanism, taken through 70 the middle on the doted line x x of Fig. 1, and showing one of the screw-cups for making connections with the exterior circuits.
-Fig. 3 is a cross-section of the box and mechanism on the dotted line x' x' of Figs. 1 and 2, and show-15 ing the screw-cups for making connections with the exterior circuits.
+Figure 1 is a plan of the mechanism attached 75 to the top or cover of the box.
+Fig. 2 is a section of the box and mechanism, taken through the middle, on the dotted line x x of Fig. 1, and showing one of the screw-cups for making connections with the exterior circuits.
+Fig. 3 80 is a cross-section of the box and mechanism on the dotted line x' x' of Figs. 1 and 2, and showing the screw-cups for making connections with the exterior circuits.